dojo/docs/quickstart/writingWidgets/example.rst

 Connecting the Elements with Events
 -----------------------------------
-dojoAttachEvent="onclick: _onClick" connects the onclick event of this.cancelNode to this._onClick, the method we are about to define (otherwise dojo.hitch will throw an error mentioning something about _onClick not having properties).
+data-dojo-attach-event="onclick: _onClick" connects the onclick event of this.cancelNode to this._onClick, the method we are about to define (otherwise dojo.hitch will throw an error mentioning something about _onClick not having properties).
 We'll get to the onClick handler for the cancel button, and the reasons for having to do it later.

 We also need to implement a simple onchange listener, like the article hints, so that when our onchange is detected in on our real file input (this.fileInput), we will call this._matchValue() to steal the value from it, and populate our visible input: